 - SSC GD – A 10th Pass certificate from a recognized board (no minimum percentage specified)

-- SSC CPO – A Graduation Degree in any discipline from a recognised university (no minimum percentage specified)
+- SSC CPO – A Graduation Degree in any discipline from a recognized university (no minimum percentage specified)